dacci/moget/README.md

 Options:
       --protocol <PROTOCOL>
-          Protocol to use to communicate with the server [default: vimeo] [possible values: vimeo, hls] -o, --output <FILE>
+          Protocol to use to communicate with the server [default: auto] [possible values: auto, vimeo, hls] -o, --output <FILE>
           Write output to FILE
   -H, --header <X-Name: value>